jbrewer98/example-assignment/README.md

-# example-assignment
+# Example Assignment
-An example assignment
+An example assignment to teach the basics of using Github, Github Classroom, and Google Colab